 Juniper Springs Group Campground is a primitive facility located about 10 miles from Big Bear Lake, a scenic, year-round recreation destination.
 The camp offers a great location from which to explore the mountains of Southern California.

-The campground offers a large group site for tent or RV camping.
+The campground offers a large group site for tent camping.
 It can accommodate up to 40 people and eight vehicles.
 Standard SUVs or vehicles with four-wheel drive and/or higher clearance are required to access the campground.

 A standard SUV, a 4x4 or a vehicle with higher clearance is required to access the site.